CloudAEye/product-service-ecommerce-sample-testrca/README.md

 # Demo E-commerce App - Product Microservice

-This project demonstrates a simple e-commerce system built using a microservices architecture.
+This project demonstrates a simple e-commerce system built using a micro-services architecture.
 It consists of one of the service used by this demo app:
 **Product Service**: Manages product information, including creation, updates, and retrieval of product details.

 ## Technology Stack